There are a number of environmental regulations that apply to business composting activities.

 If you make or store compost from waste materials you must have a waste management licence or an exemption from a waste management licence from the Northern Ireland Environment Agency (NIEA) - see environmental permits and licences - an overview.

-If your business handles animal by-products or catering waste you must meet the requirements of the Animal By-Products Regulations - see animal by-products and food waste.
+If your business handles animal by-products or catering waste you must meet the requirements of the Animal By-Products Regulations.

 If you carry out composting you must also be aware of your impact on the surrounding community.
 If your business causes odour or other nuisances, your district council's environmental health team could restrict your business' activities.
-If your business has a waste management licence or exemption, it may have conditions that relate to nuisance that must be fully complied with - see noise pollution, odour and other nuisances.
+If your business has a waste management licence or exemption, it may have conditions that relate to nuisance that must be fully complied with.

 You must be a registered waste carrier or exempt from registration if you: